apsteinmetz/images-to-pal/README.md

 When I was a kid with watercolors I wanted to come up with a name for the filthy color that resulted when I mixed all the colors together.
-I called it "Hitler" (but, really, brown).
+I called it (trigger warning) "Hitler" (but, really, brown).
 What is the color that results when we average all the RGB values?
 What named R colors resemble it?
-It looks to me like it's between cornsilk4 and darkkhaki.
+It looks to me like it's between "cornsilk4"" and "darkkhaki.""

     blend_color<-rm_list %>%
       summarise(R=mean(R),G=mean(G),B=mean(B)) %>%